Joachim Trier

-He is best known for his Oslo trilogy which comprises the films Reprise (2006), Oslo, August 31st (2011), and The Worst Person in the World (2021).
-For the last film, he was nominated for the Best Original Screenplay at the 94th Academy Awards, with the film also nominated for Best International Feature.
-He is also known for directing Louder Than Bombs (2015), Thelma (2017), and the documentary The Other Munch (2018).
+He is best known for his Oslo trilogy which comprises the films Reprise (2006), Oslo, August 31st (2011), and The Worst Person in the World (2021), which was nominated for the Best Original Screenplay at the 94th Academy Awards.
+He is also known for Louder Than Bombs (2015), Thelma (2017) and The Other Munch (2018).
+For Sentimental Value (2025), he was nominated for Best Original Screenplay and Best Director at the 98th Academy Awards.

 Early life and education

-Trier was born in Denmark to a Danish father and Norwegian mother and raised in Oslo, Norway.
+Trier was born in Copenhagen, Denmark, to a Danish father and a Norwegian mother, and raised in Oslo, Norway.
 His father, Jacob Trier, was the sound technician of The Pinchcliffe Grand Prix, a notable film produced in Norway in 1975.
 His grandfather was Erik Løchen, artistic director of Norsk Film from 1981 to 1983 and also a filmmaker and screenwriter known for such experimental work as his 1972 film Remonstrance, which was constructed so that its five reels could be shown in any order, rendering 120 possible versions of its radical story of a film crew trying to make a political film.

 As a teenager, Trier was a skateboarding champion who shot and produced his own skateboarding videos.
-He studied at the European Film College in Ebeltoft, Denmark and at the National Film & Television School in the United Kingdom.
+He studied at the European Film College in Ebeltoft, Denmark and at the National Film and Television School in the United Kingdom.

+Trier holds both Norwegian and Danish citizenship.

 Career

 2000–2006: Early work

 Trier started his career writing and directing short films.
 His early short films include Pietà (2000) and Still (2001).
 After graduating from National Film and Television School Trier directed the short film Procter, a thriller revolving around a man who watches a suicide on a videotape and investigates the mystery surrounding the incident.
 The film premiered at the Edinburgh International Film Festival where he gained prominence winning the Best British Short Award.
-Ellen Margrethe Sand of Verdens Gang praised Trier writing, "[He] utilises the scarcely allotted time and his film medium to the last drop".
+Ellen Margrethe Sand of Verdens Gang praised Trier, writing, "[He] utilises the scarcely allotted time and his film medium to the last drop".
 The short would also earn nominations for the European Film Award for Best Short Film and the Amanda Award in Norway.

 Trier's debut film, Reprise, is about two aspiring writers and their volatile relationship.
 Released by Miramax in 2006, it received Norway's top film awards, the Amanda Award and the Aamot Statuette.
-Internationally, it won prizes at film festivals in Toronto, Istanbul, Rotterdam, Milan, and Karlovy Vary.
+Internationally, it won awards at film festivals in Toronto, Istanbul, Rotterdam, Milan, and Karlovy Vary.
 Trier was named one of Varietys "10 Directors to Watch" in 2007.